 All of these offers are ingrained in your automated campaign from the beginning and can be set to fire at a time you choose — whether it’s when a contact reaches a certain stage of your onboarding funnel or after a pre-selected period of time since the person’s first purchase.

 With your automated campaigns working directly with your CRM data, you can be sure you’re offering the right Delight stage product at the right time to each individual.
-You’ll get more sales out of each customer on your list thanks to the segmented outreach you’ve given to them all along.
+You’ll get more sales from each customer on your list thanks to the segmented outreach you’ve given to them all along.

 You can also use the data available about customers at this stage to continue using conditional blocks in your landing pages to show only certain landing page blocks to certain customers.
 For example, if you have a membership site, you can show a block offering the next level of membership to the visitor, which can be triggered based on the membership level that’s stored in their contact record.
 Even without a membership site, the landing pages and CRM can work in tandem to detect the length of time someone has been a customer or the types of products that customer has previously purchased and trigger a landing page block based on that information.